 Engagement-based Metrics

-Engagement-based metrics measure how much the audience interacts with your PPC ads.
+Audience engagement metrics measure how much the audience interacts with your PPC ads.

-Bounce rate | Bounce rate measures how engaging your client’s PPC ads and landing pages are by measuring the percentage of people who view your website and leave without taking any action.
+Bounce rate in GA-4 measures how engaging a client’s PPC ad and landing page is.
+It measures the percentage of people who view your website and leave without taking any action.

-In GA4 reports, the bounce rate is the inverse of the engagement rate. |
+Note: In GA4 reports, the bounce rate is the inverse of the engagement rate.

-Cost per engagement (CPE) | CPE is usually cheaper than cost per click because it counts all engagements instead of clicks only, making it ideal for tight budgets |
+CPE is usually cheaper than cost per click because it counts all engagements instead of clicks only, making it ideal for tight budgets

 With all these metrics to track, connect all your clients’ PPC metrics in one place–from LinkedIn Ads, AdRoll, to Google Ads, Facebook Ads, and more.
 Try AgencyAnalytics free for 14 days.